websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/analyze-content-performance-using-content-dashboard.md

-# Analyze Content Performance Using Content Dashboard
+# Analyze Content Performance Using the Content Dashboard

 In addition to... the Content Performance provides a way to analyze using the Performance Area.